deroneriksson/python-wsi-preprocessing/docs/index.md

 | png    | multi process  | 11m58s  |

-After calling `multiprocess_training_slides_to_images()` using the `png` format, we have 500 whole-slide images in lossless `png` format that we will examine in greater detail in relation to our filters.
+After calling `multiprocess_training_slides_to_images()` using the `png` format, we have 500 scaled-down whole-slide images in lossless `png` format that we will examine in greater detail in relation to our filters.

 ### Image Saving, Displaying, and Conversions